Galactic001/Cpp/README.md

 # Cpp
- This Repository contains c++ programs for varius platforms like Coding Ninja
+ This Repository contains c++ programs for varius platforms like Leetcode and Coding Ninja